Governors-State-Technology-Clubs/resourceHub/README.md

 ### Step 6: Stay Engaged

-- **Weekly Meetings:** Participate in our weekly Google Meet sessions to discuss challenges and solutions.
 - **Use Discord:** Join our Discord server for real-time discussions and updates.

 ### Step 7: Learn and Grow